freesewing/freesewing/markdown/org/showcase/sleeveless-simon-by-lasermonkey12/en.md

 author: 22007
 ---

-Maker lasermonkey12 has made lots of great Simon shirts, including this sleeveless one.
+Maker lasermonkey12 has made lots of great Simon and Simone shirts.
+This sleeveless one is a Simone.
 We love the fresh look, well-suited for hot weather!
 This was shared on [Discord](https://discord.freesewing.org/) and is reposted here with permission.